e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 This command does not have any additional parameters.

-This command is dedicated for log out of the system.
+This command is dedicated to logging out of the system.
 The next time, when you will try to perform any operations, you will be warned that you are not logged in.

 ## eDetailing development commands

-The following commands are dedicated to ease the actual development of any eDetailing content (e-mails, presentations, survey, etc).
+The following commands are dedicated to easing the actual development of any eDetailing content (e-mails, presentations, survey, etc).
 They provide possibilities for automation content creation.

 -------------------------------------
   <figure class="highlight bash">